likeajumprope/opencodereview/content/posts/why-most-research-findings-are-false.md

 ### 1. R: the prior probability

-The first concept that is introduced is *R* which is considered to be *the relationship between "true relationships" and "no relationships"* in all tests in a certain field.
+The first concept that is introduced is *R* which is considered to be *the relationship between "true relationships" and "no relationships"* in all tests in a certain field *before any test or study has been undertaken*.
+We will discuss later why this consideration is important; first of all it is important to understand this concept.
+To give an example: If 20% of people have a specific disease (for example diabetes), then the probability of randomly selecting a person with diabetes without any other knowledge and tests from teh population is 0.2.

 When the number of true relationships in a field = 0.2 and the number of no relationships = 0.8 then: